-Although access to an NFSv2, 3 or 4 filesystem without strong security such as provided by Kerberos is possible, across a WAN it should really be considered only as a temporary measure.
-In that spirit, it should be noted that NFSv4 can be used without implementing Kerberos security.
+Although access to an NFSv2, 3 or 4 file system without strong security such as provided by Kerberos is possible, across a WAN it should really be considered only as a temporary measure.
+In that spirit, it should be noted that NFSv4 can be used without implementing Kerberos security15.
 The fact that it is possible does not make it desirable!
 A fuller description of the issues and some migration considerations can be found in the SNIA White Paper "Migrating from NFSv3 to NFSv4".

 Many of the practical issues faced in implementing robust Kerberos security in a UNIX environment can be eased by using a Windows Active Directory (AD) system.
-Windows uses the standard Kerberos protocol as specified in RFC 1510; AD user accounts are represented to Kerberos in the same way as accounts in UNIX realms.
-This can be a very attractive solution in mixed-mode environments.
+Windows uses the standard Kerberos protocol as specified in RFC-2782; AD user accounts are represented to Kerberos in the same way as accounts in UNIX realms.
+This can be a very attractive solution in mixed-mode environments (but see the footnote)16.